 Fifty-three percent of U.S. jobs are middle skill, meaning that they require some form of education and training beyond a high school diploma, but less than a four-year college degree.
 Yet, only 43 percent of U.S. workers are trained at this level (National Skills Coalition, 2019).

-By 2020, 65% of jobs will require some type of post-secondary credentials, but sending more students to traditional four year colleges has not produced needed results.
+65% of jobs today require some type of post-secondary credentials, but sending more students to traditional four year colleges has not produced needed results.

 Career Pathways provides the guidance students and parents need to understand and navigate the multiple pathways available.
 When needed, we also provide transportation, child care, food, training costs, costs associated with licensure, enrollment requirements, and equipment including computers, materials and clothing in order to remove every possible obstacle to opportunity our students face.

 NC Works Next Gen: A program offering career advising, mentoring and leadership development to help young adults ages 16 to 24 remove the obstacles to careers.
-MeckEd provides services for young adults attending Garinger, Harding, Independence and Vance high schools.
+MeckEd provides services for young adults attending Garinger, Harding, Julius Chambers and West Charlotte high schools.
 For those not in school full-time or with a full-time job, Central Piedmont Community College and ResCare Workforce Services are the partner organizations.
 We can also connect young adults who don’t meet program eligibility with other youth-serving organizations.

 Since 2012, Career Pathways has grown exponentially.

 14,000 students have participated in site visits, job shadowing and roundtable discussions.

 Over 4,000 students have been exposed to post-secondary options through campus visits.

 800+ students have been placed in an internship or apprenticeship.

 Since 2017, 97% of Career Pathways seniors have graduated on time.